 A Special Tribute to Reverend David Gracie

-Known as the activist priest who “made headlines and got arrested,” David Gracie has played key roles in every major social justice movement of the last four decades.
-After leading a racially integrated Detroit congregation through some of the tensest moments of the civil rights era, David came to Philadelphia in 1967.
-He founded the anti-racist organization People for Human Rights, and became a leading voice of opposition to the Vietnam War.
+Known as the activist priest who “made headlines and got arrested,” David Gracie has played a key role in every major social justice movement of the last four decades.
+After leading a racially-integrated Detroit congregation through some of the tensest moments of the civil rights era, in 1967 David came to Philadelphia.
+He founded the anti-racist organization People for Human Rights and became a leading voice of opposition to the Vietnam War.
 As a parish priest in Kensington in the 1970s, he helped found the Kensington Joint Action Council.
-Later, as co-director of the Temple University’s Church World Institute, he inspired countless students to become involved in peace and social justice activism.
+Later, as co-director of Temple University’s Church World Institute, he inspired countless students to become involved in peace and social justice activism.
 In the 1980s he worked closely with the Philadelphia Unemployment Project and other groups to oppose plant closings in neighborhoods throughout the city.
 He also became active in the Central America solidarity movement.
 In the 1990s, David served as Peace Education Secretary of the American Friends Service Committee and held several positions with the Episcopal Church.
 Those who’ve worked with David revere his ability to analyze a problem of injustice thoroughly and to act decisively.
 He is, in the words of longtime friend Steve Gold, “a personal role model for a radical in the 21st century.”